Sam-Varghese/Notes/Networking/Networking_Notes.md

 * POP3 stands for **Post Office Protocol**.
 * **It is a client-server protocol in which email is received and held for you by your internet server**
 * Periodically you check yourmailbox on the server and download any email probably using POP3.
+* I also **allows to download the received messages on the local machine using tool like Outlook so that user can read them even when they are not connected to the internet**.
+The user choose to leave copies of the mails on the server as well.